 In other words, you can get everything you need for about $785.88 per month.
 Furthermore, considering that the average plumbing service costs between $45 and $200, you will need 10-20 leads to break even.

-Using the services described above, securing 10-20 monthly leads is easily attainable, but you want to turn a significant profit.
+Using the services described above, you can easily secure 10-20 monthly leads, but you want to make a significant profit.
 The good news is that the lifetime value is more potent than the initial payment.
 These customers probably come back multiple times, thus increasing their lifetime value.

-A website with organic SEO is the best way to get cheap plumbing leads and free plumber leads.
-However, there are other methods you can try if you are desperate.
-We wouldn’t recommend relying on these tactics for a sustainable plumbing contractor business, but they might work occasionally.
+A website with organic SEO is the best way to get affordable leads.
+However, if you are desperate, you can try other methods.
+I don’t recommend relying on these tactics, but they might work occasionally.

 Cold Calling

-Americans get billions of spam calls per month, making telemarketing increasingly challenging to utilize as a legitimate business.
+Americans get billions of spam calls monthly, making telemarketing increasingly challenging to utilize as a legitimate business.
 However, a cold call may result in a free lead for truly desperate plumbers.

-Try calling neighborhoods in need of emergency plumbing due to some kind of weather event, similar to how a roofer would go after areas hit by a hail storm.
+Try calling neighborhoods needing emergency plumbing due to some kind of weather event, similar to how a roofer would go after areas hit by a hail storm.

 Cold Emailing